CryptocracyExchange/trade/README.md

 - Check balance before transaction (UserID and currency type) X
 - Check if the order is market or limit.
 Buy or sell.
-- Merge openBuy and openSell into openMarket
+- Merge openBuy and openSell into openOrders X
-- Check available/actual balance and update appropriately
+- Check available/actual balance and update appropriately X
-- Add exchange rates based on market value
+- Add exchange rates based on market value X
-- Make sure transactions happen cross-currency and never on the same currency (i.e. BTC:BTC)
+- Make sure transactions happen cross-currency and never on the same currency (i.e. BTC:BTC) X
 - Add userID and currency in each transaction X
 - Merge HistSell and HistBuy into TransactionHistory X
-- Write tests for scaling
+- Write tests for scaling X
+- Need a cancel function
+- Need a more efficient sorting for the openOrders for constant time

 # Edge Cases